-Providers are required to report any suspicious activity or Fraud, Waste, and Abuse to the Health Plan and/or appropriate federal or state agency.
-The Health Plan adheres to a policy of non-retaliation and will make every effort to protect your identity and will not tolerate any form of retaliation against any person making such a report.
+Providers are required to report any suspicious activity or Fraud, Waste, and Abuse to Banner Medicare Advantage Health Plan Compliance Department and appropriate federal or state agency.
+The Banner Medicare Advantage Health Plan adheres to a policy of non-retaliation and will make every effort to protect your identity and will not tolerate any form of retaliation against any person making such a report.

-Please report to the Health Plan using one of the following methods:
+Please report to the Banner Medicare Advantage Compliance Department using one of the following methods:

-- ComplyLine (Confidential & Anonymous): (888) 747-7989 (24 hours a day/7 days a week) - Banner Medicare Advantage Compliance Officers: (520) 874-2553
+- ComplyLine (Confidential & Anonymous): (888) 747-7989 (24 hours a day/7 days a week) - Banner Medicare Advantage Compliance Officers at BMAComplianceOfficer@bannerhealth.com or (602) 747-1194